-On the practicalities of weaponised voter modeling in elections, for the purpose of controlling how they vote with special reference to Australian elections.
+On the practicalities of voter modeling in elections, for the purpose of influencing how they vote, with special reference to Australian elections.
 Marketing psychology for governments, and for those who wish to have control of governments.
 This also relates, in these increasingly polarised times, to the difficulties of getting along.

 TODO: mention problems of ecological inference, Simpson’s paradoxes in electoral demographics, “Symbolic data analysis” for census data, response bias, survey design etc. Finish up with practical tips.